 Jacobovici’s articles have appeared in numerous newspapers around the world.
 In Canada, he's been published in virtually every major newspaper including The Globe and Mail, The Toronto Star, The Montreal Gazette and The Ottawa Citizen.
 In the United States, his articles have been published in The New York Times, The L.A.
 Times and The Boston Globe.
 His reports have been carried internationally by Associated Press and his articles have appeared in the International Herald Tribune.

 As a lecturer, Jacobovici has been a guest speaker at numerous conferences and on various campuses including Yale, Johns Hopkins, McGill, UCLA and York University.
 Mr. Jacobovici received a B.A. from McGill University where he honoured in Philosophy and Political Science.
 He also has an M.A. in International Relations from the University of Toronto.
 He is presently an adjunct Professor of Religious Studies at Huntington University, an affiliate of Laurentian University in Sudbury, Ontario.
 He is also a co-director of the Bethsaida Excavation in the Galilee, Israel and Project Director of the Talpiot Tomb Excavation in Jerusalem (IAA) and a member of the Hellenic Society for Near Eastern Studies (HSNES).

 An Israeli-Canadian, Mr. Jacobovici is fluent in four languages: English, French, Hebrew and Romanian.
-He is married and is the father of five children, ranging in age from seven to eighteen.
+He is married and is the father of five children, ranging in age from nine to twenty.

 Visit Simcha on his blog at: www.simchajtv.com or on Facebook: https://www.facebook.com/SimchaJTV